Waterfall Charts

 Indicate whether the variance is positive or negative with arrow symbols.

-To build a combo waterfall:
+Chart setup to build a combo waterfall:

 Axis

-- Drag the dimensions you want to use to break down and analyze the measures (e.g., Quarter).
+Drag the dimensions you want to use to break down and analyze the measures (e.g., Quarter).

 Values parameter

-- Drag multiple measures to analyze (e.g., 2021 Actuals, 2020 Actuals, 2021 Plan).
+Drag multiple measures to analyze (e.g., 2021 Actuals, 2020 Actuals, 2021 Plan).

 Chart type

--Select Waterfall + Column from the Waterfall section of the Chart Type dropdown menu.
+Select Waterfall + Column from the Waterfall section of the Chart Type dropdown menu.

 The waterfall chart represents the variance between actuals and plan for 2021 and shows the difference between actuals, plan, and the previous year actuals.